-- Publish once a week for two consecutive weeks prior to bid opening; - For counties, ensure that the first publication date is at least fourteen days prior to the bid opening date; - For municipalities, ensure that the first publication date is at lease fifteen days prior to the bid opening date; - Ensure that the two published notices are at least seven days apart; - Describe work or item to be purchased or cite where specifications can be obtained; - Include time and place for receiving and opening; - Include name and position of local official or employee to whom bids are sent; - Indicate whether bidder should use lump-sum or unit pricing; - Indicate method of payment by Grant Recipient; - Indicate type(s) of bond(s) required by the bidder; - Indicate whether contract will be awarded within 30 or 60 days; and - Identify TxCDBG contract number.
+- Publish once a week for two consecutive weeks prior to bid opening; - Ensure that the first publication date is at least fifteen (15) days prior to the bid opening date (applies to both municipalities and counties); - Ensure that the two published notices are at least seven days apart: - Describe work or item to be purchased or cite where specifications can be obtained; - Include time and place for receiving and opening; • - Include name and position of local official or employee to whom bids are sent; - Indicate whether bidder should use lump-sum or unit pricing; • - Indicate method of payment by Grant Recipient; - Indicate type(s) of bond(s) required by the bidder; - Indicate whether contract will be awarded within a specified timeframe (e.g., 30 or 60 days); and - Identify TxCDBG grant agreement number.

-• If there is no newspaper of general circulation in the city or the county, the notice must be posted at the city hall or in a prominent place in the courthouse for 14 days before the date of the bid opening.
+If there is no newspaper of general circulation in the city or the county, the notice must be posted at the city hall or in a prominent place in the courthouse for fifteen (15) days before the date of the bid opening.
 The postings must be documented by affidavit and photo evidence in accordance with public notice policy in Chapter 1 Administration and Reporting.
-If postings are used, the Grant Recipient is encouraged to use web resources such as the Dodge Report and Civcast to further publicize bidding opportunities to qualified contractors.
+If postings are used, the Grant Recipient is encouraged to use web resources, such as the Dodge Report and Civcast, to further publicize bidding opportunities to qualified contractors.